 Talks in Feb., 2011, with Communist rebels led both sides to commit to a cease-fire and ongoing negotiations intended to reach a peace accord within 18 months.
 The rebels withdrew from the negotiations in November and the cease-fire ended; no significant talks the occurred until Dec., 2012.
 In Oct., 2011, there was significant fighting with Moro rebels in W Mindanao and on nearby Basilan.
 N Mindanao suffered from deadly flash flooding in Dec., 2011, after a typhoon struck; more than 1,200 were killed by the storm.
 A year later S and cental Mindanao were hit by a supertyphoon that led to similar flooding; more than 1,000 died.
 Also in 2011 and 2012 there were increased tensions with China over disputed islands in the South China Sea; in early 2013 the Philippines notified China that it would seek arbitration under the UN Convention on the Law of the Sea.

 In Oct., 2012, the government and the MILF reached a framework peace agreement that would create a new autonomous region to replace the existing one in Mindanao and the Sulu Archipelago.
 The congressional elections in May, 2013, gave Aquino's supporters control of both houses.
 In Sept., 2013, MNLF rebels alienated by the MILF agreement launched significant attacks in Zamboanga and Basilan.
+The islands of Bohol and Cebu, in the Visayan Islands, suffered significant damage from an earthquake in Oct., 2013, and the following month parts of Leyte, Samar, and Cebu were devastated by a supertyphoon.
+The tropical storm, which also affected other islands, was the deadliest ever to hit the Philippines, killing more than 6,000 people.

 More on History Philippines from Fact Monster: